todogroup/repolinter/README.md

 ### Creating a Ruleset

-Any ruleset starts with the following base:
+Any ruleset starts with the following base, shown in both JSON and YAML format:
 ```JSON
 {
   "$schema": "https://raw.githubusercontent.com/todogroup/repolinter/master/rulesets/schema.json",